Jelsik/DataVisFinalProject-Pentagon/README.md

 If we look at the states in the top 8 of the list, North Carolina is the state with the most cargo theft products recovered, while North Carolina is the region with the most unrecovered products.
 Texas is the second most recovered cargo.
 However, the number of unrecovered is much lower compared to other states.
 While Georgia is the second state with the most cargo theft, the number of unrecovered and the number recovered is very low.
 In Ohio, on the other hand, the number of cargo theft recovered is higher than in Georgia.

-#### Graph 3.
+##### Graph 3.
 Sort of Stolen Properties Recovered and Unrecovered
 ![Graph 3](https://user-images.githubusercontent.com/26927158/219973231-9f4df97f-e77b-4928-975b-db4f6a2fd7cc.png)

-Chart 3 shows the order of stolen goods by recovery and unrecovered status.
+Graph 3 shows the order of stolen goods by recovery and unrecovered status.

 In the part that says other in the first line, we can specify the products that are outside the list.
 Money is in the second rank and the number of recovered is very low.
 The most recovered item was the automobile, and the nearly equal number of recovered and non-recovered cars.
 Trucks residual type is few, but it can be interpreted as the product with the most recovered.
 Although it is very common for money-based products such as credit cards or wallets to be stolen, the number and probability of not being recovered is very high.